 As described earlier, Victoria Kamāmalu was awarded much land in Niumalu Ahupua'a.
 According to Ching et al. (1973), there are 21 LCAs for Niumalu which contained 80 lo'i.
-Many lo' i and kula lands are described as being in the same "āpana, a pattern that is common to Puna District of Kaua'i, but not common elsewhere in Hawai'i.
-Perhaps maka"ännaw were creating kula lands by piling up soil adjacent to wet lands.
-Throughout most of the Hawaiian Islands, kula kuna ianus oy pining up son adjacent to wer tanus.
-Inrougnout most of ure frawarian istanus, kuna lands refer specifically to dry soloping lands between the mountains and the sea.
+Many lo'i and kula lands are described as being in the same 'āpana, a pattern that is common to Puna District of Kaua'i, but not common elsewhere in Hawai'i.
+Perhaps maka'āinana were creating kula lands by piling up soil adjacent to wet lands.
+Throughout most of the Hawaiian Islands, kula lands refer specifically to dry sloping lands between the mountains and the sea.
 However, maka'āinana were referring to lands in valley bottoms as kula in the Puna District of Kaua'i.
 Some claimants describe their lands as being trampled by cattle.